According to a recent study from the Microsoft Corporation,

 Eight seconds!
 And that's the average!
 Not a lot of time to give to learning, conversing, meditating, whatever.
-It's no wonder that we have to redirect out kids' attention a gazillion times when they're doing homework.
+It's no wonder that we have to redirect out kids' attention a gazillion times as the classroom moved to the home.
 Makes one appreciate teachers even more.

 Oh, to be a goldfish!

 TV, cell phones, computers, tablets, we are an electronic society, there is just no getting around it.
 It is recommended that everyone spends an hour a day screen-free and that there are screen-free zones in the house, especially the dinner table and the bedroom.
 Ideally, all should go at least one day a week unplugged.
 I break into a sweat when I'm not near my phone for 5 minutes; a whole day seems impossible!

 And for those of you who feel the need to "get a leg up" with online learning sites and games, there are side effects.
 Studies show that screens can disrupt a child's ability to sleep, raise their risk for attention problems, anxiety, and depression, and obesity.

 The question is, "What would you do instead?"

 Do something!
 Anything!
 Preferably outside.
 And something that involves using both hands.
 If you can't?

 I had to dig way back to when my kids were young and we spent the entire summer without TV, cell phones, or anything else with a screen.
 The memories were good.
 There was so much to do and fun times spent (mostly outdoors) that it was hard to choose - but I thought about what they did most on those rainy days when being out all day was just not possible.